Women's football in England

-Women's football has been played in England for over a century, sharing a common history with the men's game as the country in which the Laws of the Game were codified.
+Women's football has been played in England for over a century, sharing a common history with the men's game in the country in which the Laws of the Game were codified.

 Women's football was originally very popular in the early 20th century, but after being banned by the men's Football Association, its popularity declined.
 It took until the 1990s for the number of female players and spectators to increase, culminating in England hosting the Women's European Championships in 2005.

 History

 Origins

 It is impossible to locate the precise moment at which women started playing football, just as much of the history of the men's game is uncertain.
 While football in the medieval era is generally believed to have been a men's game, limited evidence suggests that women were occasionally involved.
-Sir Philip Sidney briefly mentioned female involvement in his 16th Century poem A Dialogue Betweene Two Shepherds, meanwhile Mary Queen of Scots was known to have been a spectator of the sport.
+Sir Philip Sidney briefly mentioned female involvement in his 16th Century poem A Dialogue Betweene Two Shepherds; meanwhile, Mary Queen of Scots was known to have been a spectator of the sport.
 A ball formerly in her possession is claimed by some to be the oldest football still in existence.

-As football developed from a disorganised village sport into a codified game, with more spectators than players at the end of the 19th century, women's football also developed.
+As football developed from a dis-organised village sport into a codified game, with more spectators than players at the end of the 19th century, women's football also developed.
 A team represented England in a series of matches against Scotland, in 1881 in Edinburgh, Glasgow and the north-west of England, organised by two theatre entrepreneurs and played by members of the theatre community – Lily St. Clare scored the first goal in the first match, a 3–0 win for Scotland at Hibernian Park.
 Their games in Glasgow (with a crowd of more than 5,000) and Manchester were marred by pitch invasions and match abandonments.

 These matches are understood to have been the first international women's association football matches in history.
 Later in the decade, a match scheduled in 1887 between Edinburgh and Grimsby also inspired claims that Grimsby was the first women's football club side.
 Other women's football clubs were reported to exist in 1889, in England, Scotland and Canada.